mehrwanhashmi-cloud/aws-web-app-alb-https/README.md

 - DNS configuration
 - Real-world deployment workflow

- Built through hands-on learning and AWS documentation.
+ This project was built through hands-on learning and AWS documentation.